Nobody's Fool (Haircut One Hundred song)

 "Nobody's Fool" is a song by British new wave band Haircut One Hundred, released on 13 August 1982 as the band's fourth single.
 It reached No. 9 on the UK Singles Chart.
+It is the first single of the band to not appear on any U.S. Billboard chart.
 The song did not initially appear on any album, but was later included as a bonus track on the 1992 reissue of Pelican West.

 It was the band's final UK top 40 hit and the last that singer-songwriter Nick Heyward recorded with the band before he left in late 1982.

 The music video features an appearance from Patsy Kensit.